Minister of Defence (Italy)

 The minister of defence (ministro della difesa) is a senior member of the Italian Cabinet who leads the Ministry of Defence.
 The minister is responsible for military and civil defence matters and managing the Italian Armed Forces.

-The first minister of war was Manfredo Fanti, a general of the Royal Italian Army, while the first minister of defence was Luigi Gasparotto, member of the Labour Democratic Party; the current office holder is Guido Crosetto, of the Brothers of Italy party, who has been acting as defence minister since 22 October 2022.
+The first minister of war was Manfredo Fanti, a general of the Royal Italian Army, while the first minister of defence was Luigi Gasparotto, member of the Labour Democratic Party.
+Since 22 October 2022, the office holder is Guido Crosetto, of the Brothers of Italy party, who is the defence minister of the Meloni government.